 Why is your blog called Beside The Danube?

 I began this blog in 2011, just as the leaves were beginning to turn amber.
 I had moved to Regensburg, Germany (pictured above) to complete a mandatory year abroad that summer and was teaching English to teenagers while living beside the blue Danube.
 That year I spent many a contented hour swimming in the river, strolling its banks, lounging beside it in the sun and cycling along the Danube bike path.
 It seemed fitting as a blog name and though I am no longer physically beside the Danube, the name remains because I’ll always have a (inexplicable, irrevocable) soft spot for the place.

 Where do you live?

-Home is a really-not-too-tiny flat in west London with my boyfriend.
-I’ve moved around a fair bit since starting this blog; in the archives you’ll find dispatches from Bavaria, rural Austria, Bristol and London respectively.
+Home, as of March 2018, is a rented house in a town on the fringes of Oxford.
+It’s a short bus ride into town, and hemmed by meadows and fields.
+I’ve moved around a fair bit since starting this blog; in the archives you’ll find dispatches from Bavaria, rural Austria, Bristol and various pockets of London respectively.

 Where do you work?

 I work from home mostly!
 I am a freelance translator, writer and editor.
 I spent five years working in London publishing houses before leaving the city and making a go of doing it my way, something I’d dreamed of since finding myself in a stuffy office at 22 (without really meaning to be there).